 - Southern Vermont Cable, awarded $5,636 to provide cable internet to 11 homes in Putney.

-For more information, please see the Newest Round of Connectivity Initiative Grants Press Release issued on April 26, 2019.
+For more information, please see the Connectivity Initiative 2018 Grants Press Release issued on April 26, 2019.
 The next RFP is scheduled for December 2020.